 Since the typical American diet is rich in sodium, deficiencies are uncommon in healthy people.

 A sodium deficiency may accompany extreme body fluid loss, such as in the case of starvation, profuse sweating, or excess vomiting or diarrhea.
+It may also accompany kidney failure, heart failure, chronic liver disease, or use of some diuretics.

 High sodium intakes have been correlated with elevated blood pressure and edema.
 Increasing dietary salt intake might also raise the risk of developing kidney stones.